techidaily/site-games-able/source/_posts/conquer-virtual-realms-with-ease-streamlining-gameplay-of-popular-titles-in-steam-using-meta-quest-controllers.md

 ![virtual desktop screenshot app about my pc](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/02/virtual-desktop-screenshot-app-about-my-pc.png)

- Start by downloading the streaming software to your PC using the[Virtual Desktop website](https://www.vrdesktop.net/) .
+ Start by downloading the streaming software to your PC using the [Virtual Desktop website](https://www.vrdesktop.net/) .
 Make sure that it's running (it sits quietly in the taskbar usually).

  The default options are fine for most people—it will automatically optimize your connection and emulate a gamepad using your Quest controllers.
-You'll also need to purchase the[Virtual Desktop app from the Meta store](https://www.meta.com/en-us/experiences/2017050365004772/) or from within your headset.
+You'll also need to purchase the [Virtual Desktop app from the Meta store](https://www.meta.com/en-us/experiences/2017050365004772/) or from within your headset.

 ![meta store download virtual desktop](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2024/02/meta-store-download-virtual-desktop.jpg)